Andrew-Raz-ACRV/ndi_tracker_project/README.md

 Search 'Andrew' to find the specific modifications, see the .csv file as an example of data

-There is Matlab code to process the data from .csv to vectors using the command NDI_csr_to_vectors.m
+There is Matlab code to process the data from .csv to vectors using the command NDI_csr_to_vectors.m Other codes include examples of performing registration with known points for the sensors.